mrguyperson/PitDepthPrediction/README.md

 ## General info
 ### Problem statement

 Heat exchanger tubes are commonly inspected with eddy current (EC) techniques.
 While detection of defects is not a challenge, characterization (that is, determining the depth of wall loss) is done based on a single parameter (amplitude or phase); this mono-parametric approach lacks accuracy and leads to tubes being unnecessarily removed from service.
-The main defect of interest here is microbiologically-influenced corrosion (MIC).
+The main defect of interest here is microbiologically influenced corrosion (MIC).
 Since this is not reproducible in manufactured tubes, we will start with inner diameter (ID) pits.

 ### Objectives